brushnit/Squad-Invasion-Statistics/README.md

 Requires pandas library

-Simply configure match log JSON file path at top and run.
+Simply configure file path of match log JSON at the top of .py and run.

-Creates duplicate of invasionlayerss.csv, invasionlevels.csv, or invasionlayersSE.csv with appended fields for # attack wins, # defense wins, attack win %, defend win %, and # of matches.
+Creates duplicate of invasionlayers.csv, invasionlevels.csv, or invasionlayersSE.csv with appended fields for # attack wins, # defense wins, attack win %, defend win %, and # of matches.

 LayerScript.py duplicates invasionlayers.csv, LevelScript.py duplicates invasionlevels.csv